 The NCSC's free Web Check and Mail Check services can help protect schools from cyber-attacks.
-Two NCSC cyber security services, which are already helping thousands of organisations to protect their websites and email servers from cyber-attacks, are now available to all UK schools.
-Both tools are available free of charge, are quick to set up, and thereafter run automatically.
-More information is available from the NCSC website.
+Two NCSC cyber security services, which are already helping thousands of organisations to protect their websites and

 The Department for Education has been asking centres to review National Cyber Security Centre advice following an increasing number of cyber-attacks involving ransomware infections.
 The NCSC information supports centres in cyber security preparedness and mitigation work.